Department of Labor Logo United States Department of Labor

 All items less food and energy

-For the year ending in May, the index for all items less food and energy advanced 3.5 percent.
-Components contributing to the increase were prices for shelter (+4.3 percent) and medical care (+4.1 percent).
-Within the shelter index, owners’ equivalent rent of residences was up 5.2 percent and the index for rent of primary residence advanced 3.7 percent.
-Tempering the overall index in part were price declines in new and used motor vehicles (-2.3 percent), household furnishings and operations (-2.1 percent), and apparel (-1.7 percent) indexes.
+For the year ending in November, the index for all items less food and energy advanced 3.0 percent.
+Components contributing to the rise were higher prices for shelter (+3.4 percent), recreation (+7.1) and medical care (+2.5 percent).
+Within the shelter index, the owners’ equivalent rent of residences index was up 3.5 percent and the index for rent of primary residence advanced 3.7 percent.
+Tempering the overall index in part were price declines in the apparel index (-3.2 percent), and the new and used motor vehicles index (-1.0 percent).
+The decline in new and used motor vehicles was due to decreasing prices for used cars and trucks, down -2.4 percent, continuing the trend of consecutive price decreases that started in November 2022.
+New vehicle prices declined -1.0 percent.
+The household furnishings and operations index decreased 0.9 percent in the same period.

 Table A. Washington-Arlington-Alexandria, DC-VA-MD-WV, CPI-U 2-month and 12-month percent changes, all items index, not seasonally adjusted